Hey Kids (Start Here)

 Volker looked down at his A-corder.
 An icon was flashing.

-“Well,” Rush replied, “being that it’s a monitoring station, and I find myself in the position of wanting to fucking monitor a thing or two, it seems a logical choice of door to open.”
-He glanced between the gold edged writing and Telford, his eyes narrowed.
-“Can you not read this?”
+“Well,” Rush replied, “being that it’s a monitoring station, and I find myself in the position of wanting to fuckin’ monitor a thing or two, it seems a logical choice.”
+He glanced between the gold-limned writing and Telford, all supercilious solicitude.
+“Can y’not read this?”

-Volker tapped the icon and was presented with a mostly black screen.
-Outlined faintly in gray was a maze-like series of lines.
+Volker tapped the flashing icon and was presented with a mostly black screen.
+Faint gray lines formed a ghostly pattern.

 Telford motioned Volker back against the wall.